Chandeep01/Operating_permits_chandeep/README.md

 10. **Cross-Region Replication for data availability**

 These deliverables provide a framework for analyzing operating permit data, ensuring data is securely processed, stored, and published while maintaining accuracy and availability.

+---

+## **Conclusion:**

+This project successfully analyzed operating permits in Vancouver, revealing trends in system types, statuses, and geographic distribution.
+The insights can help improve permit management and ensure timely compliance, supporting better operational efficiency across the city.